Neon-Cyber-Crutches/awesome-powershell/README.md

 ## Frameworks

+- [PowerShell App Deployment Toolkit](https://psappdeploytoolkit.com/) - Provides a set of functions to perform common application deployment tasks and to interact with the user during a deployment.
 - [Carbon](http://get-carbon.org/) - DevOps for automating the configuration of Windows computers.
 - [PowerShell PowerUp](https://github.com/janikvonrotz/PowerShell-PowerUp) - Powerful server management framework.
 - [Testimo](https://github.com/EvotecIT/Testimo) - PowerShell module for running health checks for Active Directory against a bunch of different tests.